Refrigerator - Error, Fault or Function Codes

 |dE||The defrost system has not operated properly in the last 24 hours.|

 |CC||Check the temperature controls because the temperature for the refrigerator is incorrect.|

-	- tC: If the temperature display shows a tC (could look like an EC, an upside down F with a C, or something similar), this is not an error code, it is the Turbo Cool (tC) setting.
-For more information about this feature, visit: Refrigerator TurboCool Setting
+- tC: If the temperature display shows a tC (could look like an EC, an upside down F with a C or something similar), this is not an error code, it is the Turbo Cool (tC) setting indicator.
+For more information about this feature, visit: Refrigerator - TurboCool Setting.

-	- tF: If the temperature display shows a tF (Could look like an EF, an upside down F with an F, or something similar), this is not an error code, it is the Turbo Freeze (tF) setting.
-For more information about this feature, visit: Refrigerator TurboFreeze Setting
+- tF: If the temperature display shows a tF (could look like an EF, an upside down F with an F or something similar), this is not an error code, it is the Turbo Freeze (tF) setting indicator.
+For more information about this feature, visit: Refrigerator - TurboFreeze Setting.

-	Before calling service, sometimes disconnecting power to the refrigerator for 30 seconds will clear the fault, error or function code; however there are some cases when further service may be required.
-For service, please schedule an appointment with GE Appliances Factory Service.
+If you see a fault, error or function code displayed in the dispenser control panel, sometimes disconnecting power to the refrigerator for a minute or two will reset the control panel and clear the code.
+However, there are some cases when service may be required to remedy the concern.
+For service, please schedule a repair appointment with GE Appliances Factory Service